genexus-books/gx-super-app/Android/README.md

     fun clearCache(): Boolean
 ```

-In any other case, the mini app is kept in the cache indefinitely and the OS itself could remove it from the cache at its discretion since it is stored in a temporary directory.
+In any other case, the Mini App is kept in the cache indefinitely and the OS itself could remove it from the cache at its discretion since it is stored in a temporary directory.